aws-samples/sample-multi-tenant-agent-core-app/README.md

 Guardrails can be applied at the model invocation level or integrated with Agent Core Runtime for comprehensive protection across all tenant interactions.

 **Use Case**: This sample code demonstrates patterns for building multi-tenant SaaS AI applications where:
-- Multiple organizations share the same Agent Core Runtime infrastructure
+- Multiple organizations share the same Bedrock Agent Core Runtime infrastructure
 - Each tenant gets isolated data and personalized experiences
 - Costs are automatically tracked and attributed per tenant for billing
 - Subscription tiers control access to features, models, and usage limits